Image via Pixabay

 Have you ever been hurt sexually (physically, emotionally, mentally)?
 How do you think this impacts your sexual likes/dislikes, what you gravitate toward or what you shy away from when it comes to sex?

 What I did decide I could and probably should write about though is what it is like to hurt another person.
 I immediately want to clarify that I mean emotionally, and not with intent.
-I have intentionally caused physical or emotional harm to another, but sometimes our actions have consequences and that consequence is another person’s turmoil.
+I have never intentionally caused physical or emotional harm to another, but sometimes our actions have consequences and that consequence is another person’s turmoil.

 The reason I want to write about this isn’t to assuage my guilt or shame but to let others know that if they have similar experiences they are not alone.
 I think it can sometimes be assumed that being the person to instigate decisions that cause another person to be hurt is somehow the easier side of things, and while perhaps in some ways this is true, maybe more so for some people than others, I can guarantee you that for me there was nothing easy about seeing the hurt I caused in another person.

 I decided to end our marriage.
 A decision that we made together took only one of us to undo.
 By the time I’d made that decision, I was 100% checked out of the relationship.
 My ex-husband wanted to work through it, desperately.
 We tried one session of Relate counselling and the counsellor we saw told him it was clear I was done, I’m not sure If I am grateful to her for that or not.

 After 10 years together, 7 of them married I was walking away from the life we built together.
 This included saying goodbye to the relationships I’d built with his family and friends, and actually, in some cases, it has severed relationships with my own family members too.
 It was hard.
 Despite the fact I felt it was the right decision I mourned what I was losing and that did include my marriage too.
 I desperately wanted to feel differently, I wanted the spark of romance, passion and intimacy to reignite but sadly it has just left me.